azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 3. Run Get-AzSKInfo (GAI) cmdlet to get all attested controls in Sub with expiry details.

-   Note: Make sure cmdlet is running with Org policy.
+   Note: Make sure cmdlet is running with org policy.
 If not you will need to run "IWR" generated at the time of IOP or UOP cmdlet.

    ```
-   GAI -InfoType AttestationInfo -SubscriptionId <SubscriptionId>
+   Get-AzSKInfo -InfoType AttestationInfo -SubscriptionId <SubscriptionId>
    ```

-4. Open csv or detail log file generated  at the end of command execution.
+4. Open CSV or detailed log file generated at the end of command execution.
 It will show expiry period column for attested column.

    ![Controls attestation expiry override](../Images/07_Custom_Policy_AttestationExpiryReport.png)

 #### 2. Update attestation expiry period for particular control in SVT

-Steps for customizing particular control attestation expiry is similar to

-i) Copy the Storage.json from the AzSK installation to your org-policy folder
+i) Copy the Storage.json from the AzSK module to your org-policy folder

    Source location: "%userprofile%\Documents\WindowsPowerShell\Modules\AzSK\<version>\Framework\Configurations\SVT\Services\Storage.json"

    Destination location: Policy config folder in local (D:\ContosoPolicies\Config)

-ii) Remove everything except the ControlID, the Id and add property "AttestationExpiryPeriodInDays"  so that the final JSON looks like the below.
+ii) Remove everything except the ControlId, the Id and add property "AttestationExpiryPeriodInDays" as shown below.

    ```
    {
     "Controls": [
      {
-        "ControlID": "Azure_Storage_AuthN_Dont_Allow_Anonymous",
+        "ControlId": "Azure_Storage_AuthN_Dont_Allow_Anonymous",
         "Id": "AzureStorage110",
         "AttestationExpiryPeriodInDays": 45
      }